 - Must be a member of Resident Staff (past or present) with at least one year experience as a Senior Resident, or two years' experience as a Resident Advisor.
 Senior Resident experience is preferred.

 - Must be in academic good standing with their school of enrollment and must meet the minimum cumulative 2.25 GPA requirement at the time of application and while under the Program Agreement.

 - Must be in good judicial/disciplinary standing with Housing & Residence Life and the University.

 The Chair(s) provide(s) leadership in the coordination of the entire Resident Staff Program.
-In this capacity, they work closely with the Deans, Area Coordinators, Vice Chairs, the Executive Committee, and other University contacts and offices.
+In this capacity, they work closely with the HRL professional staff, Vice Chairs, the Executive Committee, and other University contacts and offices.
 The Chair(s) report(s) to the Assistant Dean of Students.

 Program Leadership and Development

 - Provide leadership in the development, articulation, and affirmation of the overall goals of the Resident Staff Program.
 Work with a team of professionals and Resident Staff members to develop and execute strategies and provide encouragement and enthusiasm for reaching the goals of the Resident Staff Program.